MD: Absences & Leaves

 Approved Research Year Away

-Student status is maintained throughout the approved research year.
-Students are registered in the School of Medicine.
+Student status is not maintained throughout the approved research year; students are no longer registered in the School of Medicine.
 Both disability and student health coverage are optional with proof of like coverage.
 The cost of either elected coverage is payable by the student.
 Outside funding often allows these costs.

 Leave of Absence